Mars Logo white transparent

 • A mandatory complaints procedure is already a legal requirement

-• Maximum fines for marketing breaches increased from £500,000 to £17.5 million
+• Maximum fines for marketing breaches rose from £500,000 to £17.5 million

 • MARS offers a fixed-fee compliance update at £450, delivered within five working days